Ted Leo and the Pharmacists

 Ted Leo and the Pharmacists (sometimes written Ted Leo/Pharmacists, Ted Leo + Pharmacists, or shortened to TL/Rx) are an American rock band formed in 1999 in Washington, D.C.
 They have released six full-length studio albums and have toured internationally.
 Though the group's lineup has fluctuated throughout their career, singer/guitarist Ted Leo has remained the band's main songwriter, creative force, and only constant member.
 The group's music combines elements of punk rock, indie rock, art punk, traditional rock, and occasionally folk music and dub reggae.
-Their most recent album, The Brutalist Bricks, was released on March 9, 2010.

 History

 1999–2001: Formation and first releases

 Ted Leo's previous band, Chisel, had broken up in 1997 after internal struggles with both a direction to go and Leo's bounding depression.
 After the breakup, Ted spent time producing and working on albums for the Spinanes, the Secret Stars, and Jejune.
 He also fronted the Sin Eaters, a short-lived band featuring members of the Van Pelt and Native Nod.
 After these projects either finished or fizzled out, Leo started playing solo.
 In 1999, he recorded and released tej leo(?), Rx / pharmacists, a solo effort which was highly experimental and mixed elements of punk rock, reggae, dub, and audio experimentation.

 In 2000, Leo expanded the project to a full band including James Canty on guitar, Jodi Buonanno on bass and Amy Farina on drums.
 He named the backing band the Pharmacists, and the group released the EP Treble in Trouble.
 The EP moved away from many of the experimental elements of tej leo by relying on more traditional rock structures and instrumentation, though it still explored some non-traditional characteristics.